PrimeSolar/cryptocurrency-tracker/README.md

 - **User-Friendly Interface**: the intuitive design allows users to easily search for their favorite cryptocurrencies and view detailed price information, including price changes and market capitalization.
 - **Theme Toggle**: switch between light and dark themes for a personalized viewing experience, catering to user preferences and enhancing usability, especially in different lighting conditions.
 - **Search Functionality**: quickly find specific cryptocurrencies using the search bar.
+- **Latest Cryptocurrency News**: stay informed with the latest news articles related to cryptocurrencies, helping make timely and informed trading decisions.
 - **Responsive Design**: optimized for all devices, ensuring a seamless experience whether you're on a desktop, tablet, or smartphone.

 ## Technologies Used